Adobe-CEP/Samples/README.md

 Sample extensions
 =======

 These samples demonstrate techniques for building an extension with an HTML5 UI and behavior implemented in JavaScript.
-Y

-These samples are being developed.
-Some of them use CEP 4 and the CC version of the host app, and others are for CEP 5 and the upcoming  CC2014 version of the host application. ou must have the host application installed to run an extension.
-Requirements are listed.
+These samples are still in development.
+Some of them use CEP 4 and the CC2013 version of the host app, and others are for CEP 5 and the new CC2014 version of the host application.
+You must have the host application installed to run an extension.
+Requirements for each sample are listed.

-The CC2014 release is not yet publicly available.
-Supported host apps for CEP 5 include the CC2014 versions of: Dreamweaver, Flash Pro, InDesign, Illustrator, InCopy, Photoshop, Premiere Pro, Prelude, and After Effects.
+* Supported host apps for CEP 5 include the CC2014 versions of: Dreamweaver, Flash Pro, InDesign, Illustrator, InCopy, Photoshop, Premiere Pro, Prelude, and After Effects.
+* Support for the Flash/ActionScript extension model is deprecated in all apps, and has been removed from Photoshop CC2014.

 ----